aimeos/laravel-cms/docs/jsonapi-introduction.md

 #### Base URL

-The meta section always contains the `baseurl` key which is the base URL to all files/images referenced in the page head data or the content elements.
+The meta section always contains the `baseurl` key which is the base URL to all files/images referenced by the page or the shared content elements.
 Typically, you will see this in most responses:

 ```json
 "meta": {